 - Search the network for private investigators and those in related industries, such as process servers, attorneys, bodyguards, security guards, etc.

 - Send requests to connect to start building your network

 - Post regularly on each network.
-Posts can include such things as work you recently completed, website updates, interesting investigation news or articles, etc.
+Posts can include work you recently completed, website updates, interesting investigation news or articles, etc.

-For more information, read our article How to Use Social Media to Promote Your Business.
+For more information, read How to Use Social Media to Promote Your Business.

 Join a Private Investigator Directory